manifold-systems/manifold/manifold-core-parent/manifold/pluggable_ts.md

 any way to hook into the compiler's type system to resolve types as they are encountered.
 Instead, a code generator runs as a separate build artifact and always produces its full potential universe of types, regardless of the actual set of types used in source code.
-Indeed, static code generation is an all-or-nothing, uninformed build event that, among other horrors, destroys the otherwise productive gains with incremental compilation.
+Indeed, static code generation is an all-or-nothing, uninformed build event that, among other horrors, destroys the otherwise productive aspects of incremental compilation.
 This disconnect is the bane of static code generation and is why code generators are notorious for slow builds, code bloat, out of sync issues, stale archive caches, and generally being a pain in the ass.